 - Date: Essential for record-keeping and legal purposes.

-- Employee’s Information: Name, job title, and department of the employee being terminated.
+- Employee’s Information: Name, job title, and department of the employee you plan to terminate.

 - Salutation: A formal greeting addressed to the employee.

-- Termination Statement: Clear and direct statement informing the employee of their termination.
+- Termination Statement: A clear and direct statement informing the employee of their termination.

 - Reason for Termination: A concise explanation of the reasons behind the termination.